 This time, the Song Empire finally stopped respecting Jin as their monarch.

-In the meanwhile, Emperor Xiaozong of Song dedicated to developing agriculture and economy in his empire, as Zhao Gou expected from him; but he still kept recruiting and training his army.
+Afterward, Emperor Xiaozong of Song dedicated to developing agriculture and economy in the empire, when he still kept recruiting and training his army.

-A few years later, his most trusted minister, who was able to lead the army to fight against Jin, departed because of overwork.
+A few years later, his most trusted minister, the one that was capable to lead the army to fight against Jin, passed away because of overwork.

-Zhao Shen, the ambitious Emperor Xiaozong of Song, now realized that there were no commanders like General Yue Fei who could support him to realize his recovery dreams.
+The ambitious Emperor Xiaozong of Song, now realized that there were no commanders like General Yue Fei that could support him to realize his revenge dreams.

-Therefore, he kept working diligently and developing his country, while waiting for a miracle to send him an exceptional, capable marshal.
+Therefore, he kept working diligently and developing his country, while waiting for the miracle to send him an exceptional, capable marshal.

-He made his government efficient and implemented many good policies to encourage the development of society.
-His governance provided a kind environment for agriculture, economy, and culture, all of which achieved huge progress during that period.
+Emperor Xiaozong of Song was an exceptional, diligent monarch who provided a kind environment for agriculture, economy, and culture, all of which achieved huge progress during his reign.

 His civilians lived in peace and his national treasury was always full of money.

-Abdication of the Throne and His Peaceful Retirement Life
+Abdication of the Throne and His Desolate Retirement Life

-After his adoptive father Zhao Gou passed away, Emperor Xiaozong of Song was very sad; soon he abdicated the throne to his crown prince, and lived a normal and quiet retire life since after.
+After his adoptive father Zhao Gou passed away, Emperor Xiaozong of Song was very sad; he knew his dream wouldn't come true anyway, soon he abdicated the throne to his crown prince.

-As a monarch who was always restraint by his adoptive father, the doves inside his government, and incapable commanders, Emperor Xiaozong of Song did a good job.
+As a monarch who had been restrained by his adoptive father, the doves inside his government, and incapable commanders, Emperor Xiaozong of Song did a good job.

-He brought people in his empire with comfortable and wealthy lives, and led his country to develop into a prosperous stage in the history of China; also, he tried his best and won some dignity back.
+He tried his best and won some dignity back, brought people in his empire with comfortable and wealthy lives, and led his country to develop into a prosperous stage.

 The Tragedy of the Song Dynasty

-Zhao Shen, Emperor Xiaozong of Song, was an exceptional monarch with remarkable management ability, kind personality and strong will to recover his ancestor’s realm, but he had no intelligent supporters like General Li Gang and Yue Fei, who could help him realize his dream.
+Emperor Xiaozong of Song was an exceptional monarch with remarkable management ability, kind personality, and strong will to recover his ancestor’s realm, but he had no brilliant supporters like General Li Gang and Yue Fei, who could help him realize his dream.

-On the contrary, great ministers and generals like Li Gang and Yue Fei didn’t have a supportive, brave emperor like Zhao Shen.
+On the contrary, great ministers and generals like Li Gang and Yue Fei didn’t have a supportive, brave, determined emperor like Zhao Shen.

-This was a tragedy for Emperor Xiaozong of Song Zhao Shen, those excellent ministers, large numbers of civilians, as well as to the Song Dynasty.
+This was a tragedy for Emperor Xiaozong of Song, those excellent ministers, large numbers of civilians, as well as to the Song Dynasty.

-Most of Zhao Shen’s descendants had a strong will and tried several times to fight back against the Kingdom Jin, however, they never had capable commanders in the military who could unify the realm again.
+Most of Zhao Shen’s descendants had a strong will and tried several times to fight back against the Jurchen Jin, but they all failed for different reasons.